 Los Angeles, April 1, 2013

-2012 was a good year for the Farmers Insurance Exchange.
-Farmers Insurance Exchange is one of the insurers comprising Farmers
+2012 was a good year for the Truck Insurance Exchange.
+Truck Insurance Exchange is one of the insurers comprising Farmers Insurance

-Insurance Group®.
-Farmers Insurance Exchange along with Fire Insurance Exchange and Truck Insurance Exchange, and their
+Group®.
+Truck Insurance Exchange along with Fire Insurance Exchange and Farmers Insurance Exchange, and their subsidiaries and

 What is an Exchange?

 An Exchange is an insurance organization which operates in most ways like any other insurance company.
 But there are a few differences.
 Truck Insurance Exchange was organized under a provision in the California Insurance Code which allows insureds to “exchange” policies with other insureds.
 Because the insureds cannot practically be involved in actually issuing policies, collecting premium, paying commissions to agents, etc., they appoint a third party – called an “attorney-in-fact” (AIF) – to perform those duties on their behalf for a fee.
 That appointment is made through a document called a “Subscription Agreement.”
 You were asked to sign a Subscription Agreement at the time you applied for insurance with Truck Insurance Exchange and that is how you became a member (aka subscriber).

 Who owns the Exchange?